A Genetic Algorithm for Navigating Synthesizable Molecular Spaces: Experiments

 \subsubsection{Comparisons Against Baselines: Docking}

-To test \ours{} on 3D objectives, we optimize for the UniDock \citep{unidock} Vina docking scores of LIT-PCBA receptors \citep{litpcba}, following \citet{rxnflow}, except we arbitrarily subset to ALDH1, ESR\_ant, and TP53 as before.
-To prevent reward hacking, we use the average between the QED \citep{qed} and \textit{normalized} Vina score ($-0.1 \cdot \text{Vina}$) as our fitness function, and set a cap of 50 heavy atoms.
+To test \ours{} on 3D objectives, we optimize for the UniDock \citep{unidock} Vina docking scores of LIT-PCBA receptors \citep{litpcba}, following \citet{rxnflow}.
+To prevent reward hacking, we use the average of the QED \citep{qed} and \textit{normalized} Vina score ($-0.1 \cdot \text{Vina}$) as our fitness function, and set a cap of 50 heavy atoms.
 We collect the top diverse modes, by filtering samples by QED $>0.5$ and greedily clustering with a similarity threshold of 0.5, and report their average docking scores in Table \ref{tab:docking}.
-As baselines, we consider a variety of synthesis-aware methods: SynNet \citep{synnet}, BBAR \citep{bbar}, GFlowNets (SynFlowNet, RxnFlow, RFGN) \citep{synflownet,rxnflow,rfgn}, and 3DSynthFlow \citep{3dsynthflow}.
+As baselines, we consider a variety of synthesis-aware methods: SynNet \citep{synnet}, BBAR \citep{bbar}, GFlowNets (SynFlowNet, RxnFlow, RGFN) \citep{synflownet,rxnflow,rgfn}, and 3DSynthFlow \citep{3dsynthflow}.
 Surprisingly, \ours{} attains better docking scores than all baselines except 3DSynthFlow with only a quarter of the oracle calls.
 This highlights the sample-efficiency and effectiveness of GAs.
 We note that 3DSynthFlow jointly designs the synthesis route and binding pose and similarly incorporating 3D information into \ours{} (e.g., as in \citet{rga}) could be promising for future work.
 However, we proceed by augmenting \ours{} into the model-based version \oursbo{}, in line with our approach for PMO, to attain the best docking scores overall.
 Further details are given in Appendix \ref{app:docking}.